lutogin/go-puzzle-english-vocabulary-parser/README.md

 ## Usage

 Most likely, operation system will block the app due can't check a application publisher.
 You should give access for that.

+Don't forget command `chmod +x ./go-puzzle-english-vocabulary-parser` for mac-os, I'm not sure about linux

 ![image](./manual/img/allow.png)